doyle199/AWS-CloudFormation-Multi-region-Deployment/README.md

 ![alt text](https://github.com/doyle199/AWS-CloudFormation-Multi-region-Deployment/blob/master/LampParent_Working_Test_Webpage.png?raw=true)

 Once it is confirmed to be working, delete the LampParent Stack, this will also delete the nested stack.
 Next, it’s time to have AWS CloudFormation generate random string passwords with a minimum length of eight alphabetic characters.
-To get started, download the Random.yaml file to your workstation: https://github.com/aws-samples/aws-cloudformation-workshops/raw/master/workshop_1/Random.yaml.
+To get started, download the Random.yaml file to your workstation (right click and save as) https://github.com/aws-samples/aws-cloudformation-workshops/raw/master/workshop_1/Random.yaml.
 This will allow a Lambda function to create a password.

 Open the updated LampParent.yaml file in a text editor and remove the entire parameters section.
 Then insert all of the Random.yaml file contents into the LampParent.yaml file just below the Resources line.